Skip to main content

 For spoken language, on-site interpreting is available only for Lower Mainland health authorities.

-Virtual health visit interpreting is when an interpreter is scheduled to join virtual health visit appointments between a health care provider with limited English proficiency or a Deaf and Hard-of-Hearing patient.
+Virtual health visit interpreting is when an interpreter is scheduled to join virtual health visit appointments between a health care provider with patient who communicates in a language other than English or a Deaf and Hard-of-Hearing patient.

 Zoom for Healthcare is the recommended platform for any virtual interpreter-assisted sessions, including group sessions,